freee/a11y-guidelines/en/source/explanations/screen-reader-check-nvda.rst

 If the text judged as a single unit exceeds a certain length, reading aloud will stop midway when pressing the :kbd:`↓` key.
 In this case, pressing the :kbd:`↓` key again will continue reading the next part.

-Pressing :kbd:`NVDA + ↑` allows you to reread the content that was just read aloud.
+Pressing :kbd:`NVDA+↑` allows you to reread the content that was just read aloud.
 (Precisely, this action makes NVDA read aloud the line where the cursor is currently located.)

 The left and right arrow keys are used for reading aloud by character.